KoyanoBunsho/KoyanoBunsho.github.io/_pages/cv.md

 # Education

+- Ph.D. in Information Science and Technology, The University of Tokyo, 2025
 - M.S. in Mechanical Engineering, The University of Tokyo, 2020
 - B.S. in Mechanical Engineering, The University of Tokyo, 2018

 # Work experience

+- 2025 - present: Engineer
+  - LINE Yahoo Corporation

+- 2021 - 2025: Data Scientist

+  - D-stats, Inc.
 - 2020 - 2021: Data Scientist

   - Recruit Co., Ltd.